 Just Right Compulsions

-Compulsions related to other OCD subtypes can be performed until the right feeling is achieved.
-For example, someone with contamination obsessions may wash their hands or take long showers until they feel clean enough, but when the reason is to feel right, they keep washing their hands or be stuck in the shower not because they feel dirty, but because they don’t yet feel able to move on.
+OCD compulsions can be performed until the right feeling is achieved.
+For example, someone with contamination obsessions may wash their hands or take long showers until they feel clean enough, but when the reason is to feel “right,” they keep washing their hands or be stuck in the shower not because they feel dirty, but because they don’t yet feel able to move on.
 The same experience occurs with people who have safety concerns and check versus those who keep checking until the “not just right” feeling goes away.

 Common just right OCD compulsions include: